 - To enable pupils to make connections between different aspects of the curriculum and different areas of their lives.

 - To define and reinforce the shared Christian values and ethos of the school community.

 Themes of Collective Worship at St. John's School

 At all acts of worship, candles are lit on the front table to remind the children of the presence of God.
 When these are lit, it is a sign to the children that they are present at worship and to behave with reverence.

 Themes are selected as a focus for school assemblies, based on the chosen Christian values, and are linked together through the term.
-The themes may also include major events and festivals in the church year, stories from the Bible and from other religious faiths, topics from the curriculum, known national and international events and aspects from the school calendar.
+The themes may also include major events and festivals in the church year, stories from the Bible, topics from the curriculum, known national and international events and aspects from the school calendar.
 Teachers may chose from a range of methods to approach worship.
 These include:

 - reflecting from Christian symbols and their use in worship